TeamWalrus/tusk/README.md

 ESP32 firmware that handles card data coming from the reader and sends it over Bluetooth.

-Use PlatformIO to build & flash firmware
+Use PlatformIO to build & upload firmware

+#### TODO:

-//TODO: Add functions to write card data to sd-card as well
+- Add functions to write card data to sd-card as backup

 ### Software

-Basic python client to connect to tusk via bluetooth
+Python client to connect to tusk via bluetooth